gerkharrington/the-apprentice-workshop/README.md

 # How It Works
 👉 Click "Add Role" to create a new role.\
 👉 You can freely modify the role's name, abilities, and type.\
-👉 Use the "Format Icon" button to auto-magically stylise the icon.\
+👉 Use the "Format Icon" button to auto-magically stylise the icon (more info below).\
-⠀⠀↳ Lighter pixels will be replaced with the role type's light colour.\
-⠀⠀↳ Darker pixels will be replaced with the role type's dark colour.\
-⠀⠀↳ Pixels with any transparency will be fully removed.\
 👉 The "Save" button will save your work in your browser, so you can come back later.\
 👉 When you're finished, export your work as a JSON file.\